Skip to content

 • You have not yet filed Form I-765

-Why File A Lawsuit?
+Why File a Lawsuit

 Legal Accountability

-Hold USCIS accountable for violating statutory processing deadlines established by federal law
+Hold USCIS accountable for violating statutory processing deadlines established by federal law.

 Work Authorization

-Seek mandamus relief to compel USCIS to adjudicate your EAD application within a court-ordered timeframe
+Seek mandamus relief to compel USCIS to adjudicate your EAD application within a court-ordered timeframe.

-How the Process Works
+How the process works

-Free Consultation
+Initial Consultation

 Schedule a call with Kevin to assess your eligibility, review your case details, and discuss your legal options.
-No charge for initial consultation.

 Document Review